FrederikGJ/bi_eksamen_4_sem/intro_udkast.md

     # the questions - the macro and the micro perspective - quantitative and qualitative data

     You often read news about the mental health crisis among young people all over the world.
     Some goes as far as calling it a mental health pandemic.
-In our project we want to investigate this, by looking at data from the WHO (World Health Organisation)
+In our project we want to investigate this, by looking at quantitative data from the WHO (World Health Organisation) and qualitative data from a collection of suicide notes.
+    We use suicide rates as a proxy for the mental health state of peoples across the globe.
+    And the suicide notes to investigate the subjective mental state of someone who is severely depressed.

     # data quality  - eurostat principle

     # the data - sources --  Forklaring af datakvalitetsudfordringer
     # - realiability in the project - an epistemological view
     # causal inference (confounders) - RCT needed for someitng approximating a cirtain causal inference